abbatis/unhack/README.md

 # ./unhack
-Delete nasty eval'ed base64 code from your files
+Delete nasty eval'ed base64 code from your files.
+Often found in infected Wordpress/Magento installations.

 ## Usage
 - Back-up your files before using this